AmirEfi/HangMan/README.md

 # HangMan
-Mini Project of Advanced Programming course - Spring 2021
+## Mini-Project of Advanced Programming course - Spring 2021

 This is a mini-project in the AP course.